callum-hart/immutable-styles/README.md

 ## How

-Immutable Styles use the same data structure as the DOM - **a tree**.
+Immutable Styles use the same data structure as the DOM - a tree.
 Styles are written as **functions** that *can* be mapped to JSX.
-Immutable Styles are **markup agnostic** - working with any templating/view library, and are compatible with CSS 2.1 and up :v:
+Immutable Styles are **markup agnostic** so work with any templating/view library, and are compatible with CSS version 2.1 and up :v:

 ## Example